mbarker84/css-irl/src/pages/a-modern-front-end-workflow.md

 ---
+title: 'Setting Up a Front End Project Starter Kit'
-title: 'A Modern Front End Workflow'
+series: 'A Modern Front End Workflow'
 date: '2019-10-13'
 tags: ['workflow', 'tooling']
 ---

 When it comes to building a simple front-end project, how do you get started?
 What are the tools you need?
 I suspect everyone will have a different answer.
 Do you start with a (JS or CSS) framework, or off-the-shelf boilerplate starter kit?
 Perhaps you use a task runner (like [Gulp]() or [Grunt]()) to orchestrate your project’s needs.
 Maybe you use NPM scripts?
 Or do you start simple, with just HTML and a CSS file?
-In this article we’ll walk through setting up and configuring a simple project starter repository, using [Parcel](https://parceljs.org/) – a minimal-config application bundler – which we’ll come to in a moment.
+In this article we’ll walk through setting up and configuring a simple project starter repository, using NPM scripts and [Parcel](https://parceljs.org/) – a minimal-config application bundler – which we’ll come to in a moment.

 ## Why do we need a project starter repository?